sushant344/PetKonnect-QA-Selenium-Project/README.md

 ## Test Suite Structure
 ### Data Driven Utils
 Data-driven testing is a methodology in which test data is stored outside of the test scripts, often in an external file like an Excel spreadsheet, database, or CSV file.
-In this project, we use an Excel file [PetKonnect.xlsx](./Test%20cases) to store the test data.
+In this project, we use an Excel file [PetKonnect.xlsx](./Test%20cases) to store the test data with help of [ReadFileUtils.java](./src/test/java/AutomationUtils/ReadFileUtils.java) file for reading & writing test results.
 This allows us to separate the test logic from the test data and makes it easier to manage and update test cases.
+#### Implementation Details
+To implement data-driven testing in this project, we use Apache POI, a Java library for reading and writing Microsoft Office documents.
+The steps involved include:

+1. Reading Data from Excel: Before the test execution, the test data is read from the PetKonnect.xlsx file.
+This involves opening the Excel file, navigating to the correct sheet, and reading the values of the cells.

+2. Executing Test Steps: The test data is used to perform the test steps, which can include actions like clicking buttons, entering text in fields, and verifying results on the web page.

+3. Writing Results to Excel: After the test execution, the actual results and the status (Pass/Fail) are written back to the Excel file.
+This involves opening the Excel file in write mode and updating the relevant cells with the results.